-- 4.8.1: 16.5: Development of hHigher intensity High intensity non-residential development shall be located external to emerging and land uses that are adjacent to established neighborhoods shall be restricted to collectors and arterials and to locations external to established and developing residential neighborhoods and accessed on arterial or collector roadways. - 4.8.2: 24.1 Recognize interstate interchanges as valuable resources for the location of more intensive commercial development pursuant to Policies 4.8.3, 4.8.4 24.2, 24.3 and other Goals, Objectives and Policies of the Future Land Use Section.
-Element - 4.8.3:24.2 Permit consideration of commercial uses through a waiver to Commercial Locational Criteria including but not limited to, hotels and motels at intensities at or above the neighborhood serving commercial scale at locations with direct or adequate road access to interstate interchanges connectors and within the designated commercial activity center of an interstate interchange.
-Development within the designated commercial activity center to commercial scale must be pursuant to a planned development (PD) zoning district, and district and is subject to all other applicable Lland Development Code regulations and adopted policy direction of the Unincorporated Hillsborough County Comprehensive Plan.
-As used in this Policy, the term commercial activity center means the area extending to an appropriate, reasonable, natural or man-made boundary from the intersection of an interstate highway ramp and its connector road, and to a reasonable depth from the interstate connector road.

-4.8.4: 24.3 The development of commercial uses at interstate interchanges as planned, unified development on single tracts of land shall be encouraged to enable the use of common accesses, and to encourage other site design measures to minimize impacts to surrounding areas.
+- 4.8.1: 16.5: Development of hHigher intensityHigh intensity non-residential development shall be located external to emerging and land uses that are adjacent to established neighborhoods shall be restricted to collectors and arterials and to locations external to established and developingresidential neighborhoods and/or accessed on arterial and collector roadways. - 4.8.2: 24.1 Recognize interstate interchanges as valuable resources for the location of more intensive commercial development pursuant to Policies 4.8.3, 4.8.4, 24.2, 24.3 and other Goals, Objectives and Policies of the Future Land Use Section.
+Element - 4.8.3: 24.2 Permit consideration of commercial uses including hotels and motels at intensities at or above the neighborhood serving commercial scale at locations with direct or adequate road access to interstate connectors and within the designated commercial activity center of an interstate interchange.
+Development within the designated commercial activity center to commercial scale must be pursuant to a planned development (PD) zoning district, and district and is subject to all other applicable land development regulations.
+As used in this Policy, the term commercial activity center means the area extending to an appropriate, reasonable, natural or man-made boundary from the intersection of an interstate highway ramp and its connector road, and to a reasonable depth from the interstate connector road. - 4.8.4: 24.3 The development of commercial uses at interstate interchanges as planned, unified development on single tracts of land shall be encouraged to enable the use of common accesses, and to encourage other site design measures to minimize impacts to surrounding areas.